sdaly-ie/desktop_first_approach/README.md

 With the following figurations:
 * Make a section full height red in colour
 * Remove margins and paddings from body and html element
+* See all of the above changes in the main.css file scripting